A history of the BRIZE SINGERS

 Christmas Concerts at Otters Court, High Street Methodist Church, Witney and by candlelight at St Bartholomew’s Church Ducklington, with Ducklington Handbell Ringers ringing from the West End gallery.
 MD Elliott Rooney, Accompanist Bernard West.

-List of MD’s in order since founding of The RAF Brize Norton Singers and Brize Singers:
+List of MD’s in order since the founding of The RAF Brize Norton Singers and Brize Singers:

 Bert Walker – Flt Lt RAF March 1969-1970